 Ichimoku cloud is a method of technical analysis that is often called Ichimoku.
 It is based on Japanese candlestick charting to predict future price movements.

-Only in the 1960s did Ichimoku came to the attention of the public when a Japanese journalist named Ichimoku Sanjin, also known as Goichi Hosoda, released it publicly after three decades of perfecting it.
+Only in the 1960s did Ichimoku came to the public’s attention when a Japanese journalist named Ichimoku Sanjin, also known as Goichi Hosoda, released it publicly after three decades of perfecting it.

 The Ichimoku Cloud Strategy’s idea is to use a moving-average-based trend method to indicate where the price is likely going.

 In addition to price action, Ichimoku uses time as another element, and because greater data points are used, it is generally regarded as providing a clearer picture than Japanese Candlesticks.

 Let’s talk about Tenkan Sen, the one that we use in our latest Gunbot Strategy?

 Tenkan Sen in Gunbot Chart “Conversion Line”